ponkpook/Fake-Bank-Front/README.md

 ---

-### 1. Project Overview
+### Project Overview

-> This project is a front-end application simulating a bank's services, including user login, registration, account views, and transaction history.
+This project is a front-end application simulating a bank's services, including user login, registration, account views, and transaction history.
 The application is built using ReactJS and Tailwind CSS.

+---

-### 2. Directory Structure
+### Directory Structure

 ```
-/assets # Static assets
+/assets
 /src
 ├── components
 |─-__tests__